◆ FOR CAREER CHANGERS

 Align your LinkedIn and resume to the new field.

 Three headline options.
 A full About rewrite.
-Every recent role rewritten for impact.
-Tuned to the searches that matter.
+Every recent role, sharpened for the searches that matter.

 Rewrite mine